-Last reviewed by Netlify Support in Jan 2022
+Last reviewed by Netlify Support Staff December 2022

 Note: We recommend not using both Cloudflare’s CDN (“Accelerate and Protect”, the orange cloud in their UI) and Netlify for the same site at the same time.
 Why?
 Read on!

 Netlify’s web service is not designed to work optimally with another CDN “in front of” our CDN.
 Proxying to our service is in general not supported and we advise you not to do it for best hosting results.

 Cloudflare has made similar statements that it doesn’t recommend this usage as well:

 “A lot of Netlify and Vercel customers actually put Cloudflare in front of their Netlify or Vercel sites,” he added.
 That doesn’t really make sense when it comes to cost and performance as you’re stacking multiple CDNs."